 Concussion prevention – is it possible?
-A concussion is the term used to describe an injury occurring to the head where trauma has occurred specifically to the brain.
+A concussion describes an injury occurring to the head where trauma has occurred specifically to the brain.
 It can be defined as a complex pathophysiological process induced by external forces affecting the brain.

-Following this blow, it’s expected that the individuals conscious may be altered which can range from light to extremely severe based on a number of variables.
+Following this blow, it’s common that consciousness may be altered.
+This can range from light to extremely severe based on a number of variables.

-Memory is commonly affected during concision which can either inhibit the individual from remembering events post-injury (anterograde amnesia) or alternatively may inhibit the individual from remembering events prior to the injury (retrograde amnesia).
+Concussion commonly affects memory.
+Causing either inhibition of the individual from remembering events post-injury (anterograde amnesia).
+Alternatively may inhibit the individual from remembering events prior to the injury (retrograde amnesia).